hubbl-ai/glasseye/glasseye/docs/pandoc-plot.md

-The output plots will be generated in PNG, and placed in a `plots` folder for you, in the same folder that holds the output file, if `glasseye` is run in formatter mode.
+The output plots will be generated in PNG, and placed in a `plots` folder for you, in the same folder that holds the output file, if `doodl` is run in formatter mode.

 Note that Pandoc-Plot has more tricks than matplotlib up its sleeve.
 Here's a list, from